emplor255/SUOT-Barycenter-Gaussians/README.md

 # On Barycenter Computation: Analyzing Semi-Unbalanced Optimal Transport-based Method on Bures-Wasserstein manifold
-This is the official implementation of [On Barycenter Computation: Analyzing Semi-Unbalanced Optimal Transport-based Method on Bures-Wasserstein manifold]
+This is the official implementation of [On Barycenter Computation: Analyzing Semi-Unbalanced Optimal Transport-based Method on Bures-Wasserstein manifold] - Accepted Paper at AISTATS 2026

 ## Installation